Sailors' Feedback Helps Shape Carrier Performance

 |0

-This work, Sailors' Feedback Helps Shape Carrier Performance [Image 2 of 2], by Jay Butterbaugh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors' Feedback Helps Shape Carrier Performance, by Steven Infanti, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.